How to Recover Data After Formatting a NAS QNAP Turbo Station TS-453A / TS-453B / TS-453E RAID Array: Detailed Guide

 It is crucial to ensure that strong security measures are in place, such as using unique and complex passwords, enabling two-factor authentication, regularly updating firmware and security patches, and restricting access to only trusted users.
 Regular backups of important data should also be maintained to mitigate the risk of data loss.

-Although NAS Turbo Station TS-453A / TS-453B / TS-453E can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-453A / TS-453B / TS-453E can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view